 Dear and valued co-worker:

 I trust and pray that you will be enabled to start promptly the publication of the Hindi translation on one hand, and to ensure, on the other, the early completion of the Urdu version, both of which, I feel are indispensable preliminaries to an intensive teaching campaign among the great masses of the Indian people.
-I am confident that the publication of the Gujrati version together with these and the Burmese translations, will reinforce the impetus which the projected visit of Mrs Kehler to India next autumn, will lend to the onward march of our beloved Cause in India.
+I am confident that the publication of the Gujrati version together with these and the Burmese translations, will reinforce the impetus which the projected visit of Mrs Ransom-Kehler to India next autumn, will lend to the onward march of our beloved Cause in India.
 May the Almighty reinforce your labours and bless your high endeavours.

 Shoghi